Is it possible to stimulate your thyroid with certain exercises?

 Only exercises which help build up muscle mass will improve your metabolism, though, so keep that in mind.

-Any thyroid patients who struggles with weight gain or has a slower than normal metabolism will want to improve their metabolism.
+Any thyroid patient who struggles with weight gain or has a slower-than-normal metabolism will want to improve their metabolism.

 Which Exercises are Best?

-Hopefully, you're ready to start exercising after reading all of these benefits!
+Hopefully, you’re ready to start exercising after reading about all of these benefits!

 But you probably have some questions…

 Which exercise should I start with?

 These are normal questions that almost all patients have so let’s take a second and answer them.

 Below you will find my recommendations on how to exercise, how frequently you should be exercising, and the benefits of certain exercises over others: